owenfriend24/temple_old/a_11_symmetry_analyses.md

 5. Analyze in R - /Users/owenfriend/Document/temple_local/analysis/searchlight/asymmetry_analyses.R
     * Note; I'm an idiot and spelled asymmetry wrong in the current aggregated file.
-Need to fix later
+Fixed in Jupyter Notebook but will need to fix in R after generating new aggregated file